manoj333565/AI-Powered-Attendance-Management-System/README.md

 # AI-Powered-Attendance-Management-System
-A smart attendance automation system built using AI-powered face recognition.
-This project captures student faces, trains a model using LBPH (Local Binary Patterns Histogram), and automatically marks attendance with high accuracy.
-It eliminates manual entry, improves reliability, and provides an efficient way to track student presence.
+### Overview

+The AI-Powered Attendance Management System is a smart and automated solution for tracking attendance in classrooms or workplaces using facial recognition technology.
+This system eliminates manual attendance, reduces errors, and improves efficiency.
+Built with Python and OpenCV, it provides a simple GUI for admins and seamless face recognition for users.